 - Many animals’ whiskers will grow as long as their body is wide.
 This is especially useful for navigating tight spaces to prevent getting stuck.

-- If a cat is twitching her whiskers, it means she has spotted something interesting.
+- If a cat is twitching her whiskers, she has spotted something interesting.
 Cats and other predators will twitch their whiskers during a hunt as they try to determine the best time to strike.

 DarioCampagner, H.Evans, M., S.E.Loft, M., & S.Petersen, R. (2018).
 What the Whiskers Tell the Brain.
 Neuroscience, 95-108.